 Drafts of the guidance notes and the SREBA framework will be peer reviewed in early 2019 followed by public consultation in April 2019.

 Action – Ensuring respectful consultation, information and negotiation

 The Board of the Aboriginal Areas Protection Authority has considered legal advice on the extent of protection to sub-surface sites provided by the Northern Territory Sacred Sites Act.
 The Authority will consult with relevant Land Councils to ensure they have an opportunity to comment.

-The Aboriginal Interpreter Service has been engaged to interpret the Communiques from the Onshore Shale Gas Community and Business Reference Group and progress updates into nine languages used for communications throughout the Inquiry.
+The Aboriginal Interpreter Service has commenced interpretation of the Communiques from the first two meetings of the Onshore Shale Gas Community and Business Reference Group held in 2018 to be translated into the nine languages used for communications throughout the Inquiry.

 Maximising regional benefits and local opportunities

 Whilst the recommendations in this reform group are scheduled for Stage 3 implementation, early work has commenced.

 Action- Creating local training programs, skills assessment and employment